Natasha-A/Natasha-A/README.md

 <br>

 ## 👩🏽‍💻 About me
-* 🏫 I am a second year student studying Computer Programming
+* 🏫 I am a second year student studying Computer Science
-* 💻 I enjoy learning about computer science and machine learning
+* 💻 I enjoy learning about frontend/mobile development and machine learning
 * 🤖 I'm greatly interested in in the fields of Robotics and IoT
 * 🤓 I am currently learning `Javascript` and `React-Native`
 * 📚 Passiontate about teaching STEM and collaborative learning